Not every villain has to sound like one. Perhaps, instead of having a malevolent rasp

-- After decades of being the very face of Axe Crazy and Evil Is Hammy for the Warhammer 40,000 franchise, the Horus Heresy series has revealed that Kharn the Betrayer's voice was once "soft, low, and measured" before he became the herald of Khorne.
+- After decades of being the very face of Ax-Crazy and Evil Is Hammy for the Warhammer 40,000 franchise, the Horus Heresy series has revealed that Kharn the Betrayer's voice was once "soft, low, and measured" before he became the herald of Khorne.

-- The Dresden Files has Nicodemus, a 2000 year old in a willing partnership with a Fallen Angel who feeds off pain and suffering.
-His demeanour is usually completely calm, reasonable and friendly, and though he does occasionally slip he quickly regains control.
-Harry specifically notes that when Nicodemus laughs it is with the rich laugh of the supremely confident rather than the the typical sadistic Evil Laugh of a Card-Carrying Villain (and Harry's had enough experience with them to tell the difference).
+- The Dresden Files has Nicodemus, who's two thousand years old and in a willing partnership with a Fallen Angel who feeds off pain and suffering.
+His demeanor is usually completely calm, reasonable, and friendly, and, when he (only occasionally) slips, he quickly regains control.
+Harry specifically notes that when Nicodemus laughs, it is with the rich laugh of the supremely confident, rather than the typical sadistic Evil Laugh of a Card-Carrying Villain (and Harry's had enough experience to tell the difference).
 The fact that most of Harry's enemies are Drunk on the Dark Side to one degree or another makes Nicodemus' reserve all the more noticeable.

-- Harry's earlier encounters with Gentleman Johnny Marcone led him to think of Marcone this way, but it becomes apparent that Marcone cannot really be considered "evil", nor is he in any way sadistic, being far too pragmatic to be anything other than ruthlessly efficient.
+- Harry's earlier encounters with Gentleman Johnny Marcone led him to think of Marcone this way, but it becomes apparent that Marcone cannot really be considered "evil", nor is he in any way sadistic, being far too pragmatic to be anything other than ruthlessly efficientnote .

 - Desaad from Smallville, who never loses the creepy, even tone as he kills tons of people by making them bleed to death from the inside.